HME202 - Medicine 2B

 In accordance with Department of Human Services policy*, all students are required to undertake a National Police Record Check prior to clinical placements in each calendar year of their course.
 Students will also be required to hold a current Working With Children Check and will also be required to declare their immunisation status to satisfy the requirements of health organisations where they will be undertaking their clinical learning experience.

 HME202 represents Semester 2 of Year 2 of the Bachelor of Medicine Bachelor of Surgery (BMBS) course and consists of a single unit of four credit points.
-The curriculum throughout the BMBS course is organised into four themes: Ethics, Law, Professionalism and Communication; Public Health Medicine; Doctor and Patient; and Knowledge of Health and Illness.
+The curriculum throughout the BMBS course is organised into four themes: Ethics, Law and Professionalism; Public Health Medicine; Doctor and Patient; and Knowledge of Health and Illness.

 In order to comply with Commonwealth Department of Health requirements for rural clinical placements, all students will need to complete at least 4 weeks of a dedicated rural attachment within their clinical years.
 For students attached to Geelong and Eastern Health Clinical Schools throughout year 3 and 4, this is most likely to occur within the GP rotation in HME401 or the Elective/Selective/Pre-internship program in HME402.
 There will likely be a necessity for directed Selective placements in the event that the rural criteria is not met during the preceding placements.
 John Flynn Scholarship placements occurring outside of Deakin semester periods cannot fulfil these requirements.

-The Ethics, Law, Professionalism and Communication theme in HME202 enables students to apply their knowledge of ethics in the evaluation of research proposals, and to further develop their skills in analysis, management and communication of issues in health ethics, law and professionalism.
+The Ethics, Law and Professionalism theme in HME202 enables students to further develop their skills in investigation, analysis and management of issues in health ethics, law and professionalism, in preparation for clinical rotations in third year.

 Students will be introduced to complex issues in health policy and clinical practice.
-Topics covered may include: decision-making at the beginning and end of life; ethico-legal issues in reproductive health, public health and mental health; patient safety and risk management; research ethics; professional responsibilities and obligations.
+Topics covered may include: mental health, euthanasia, patient safety and risk management, open disclosure, and leadership.

 Public Health Medicine (PHM)